Assistant Professor of Law

 Professor Coyle joined the UNC faculty after serving as a Climenko Fellow at Harvard Law School.
 Prior to his fellowship, Professor Coyle clerked for Judge Reena Raggi on the United States Court of Appeals for the Second Circuit and practiced corporate law at Covington & Burling LLP in Washington, D.C.
-His research interests include corporate law, public and private international law, venture capital, and commercial law.
+His research interests include corporate law (with an emphasis on venture capital), private international law, and the role of international law in domestic courts.

 Professor Coyle received his B.A. in History and Literature, magna cum laude and Phi Beta Kappa, from Harvard College.
 He received his M.Phil in European Studies from Cambridge University where he wrote his dissertation about economic and cultural globalization.
 He received his J.D. from Yale Law School, where he was a symposium editor for the Yale Law Journal, an articles editor for the Yale Journal of International Law, and a recipient of the William K.S.
 Wang Prize and the Jewell Prize.

 The Case for Writing International Law into the U.S. Code, 56 B.C.
 L. REV. (forthcoming 2015).

 Contractual Innovation in Venture Capital (with J. Green), 66 HASTINGS L. J. __ (forthcoming 2014).
 [SSRN]

 Rethinking Judgments Reciprocity, 92 N.C.
 L. REV. 1109 (2014).
 [SSRN]

 Acqui-hiring (J. Coyle & G. Polsky), 63 DUKE L.J.
 281 (2013).
 [Westlaw, Lexis/Nexis, SSRN]